Daryl Caudle: Naval career

-Caudle's tours ashore include assignments as assistant force nuclear power officer, commander Submarine Force, U.S. Atlantic Fleet; Officer-in-Charge of Moored Training Ship (MTS 635); deputy commander of Submarine Squadron 11; assistant deputy director for information and cyberspace policy on the Joint Staff (J-5) in Washington, D.C.; and chief of staff, commander Submarine Force, U.S. Pacific Fleet.
+Caudle's tours ashore include assignments as assistant force nuclear power officer, commander, Submarine Force, U.S. Atlantic Fleet; Officer-in-Charge of Moored Training Ship (MTS 635); deputy commander of Submarine Squadron 11; assistant deputy director for information and cyberspace policy on the Joint Staff (J-5) in Washington, D.C.; and chief of staff, commander, Submarine Force, U.S. Pacific Fleet.

-Caudle's other flag assignments include deputy chief for security cooperation, Office of the Defense Representative, Pakistan where he directly supported coalition forces for Operation Enduring Freedom; deputy commander, Joint Functional Component Command-Global Strike; deputy commander, U.S. 6th Fleet; director of operations U.S. Naval Forces Europe-Africa; commander, Submarine Group Eight, where he directed combat strikes using the first ever dual Carrier operations with allies in support of Operation Inherent Resolve.
+Caudle's other flag assignments include deputy chief for security cooperation, Office of the Defense Representative, Pakistan where he directly supported coalition forces for Operation Enduring Freedom; deputy commander, Joint Functional Component Command for Global Strike; deputy commander, U.S. 6th Fleet; director of operations U.S. Naval Forces Europe-Africa; commander, Submarine Group Eight, where he directed combat strikes using the first ever dual Carrier operations with allies in support of Operation Inherent Resolve.
 He also designed the plan and directed combat sorties for Operation Odyssey Lightning to counter violent extremists in Libya; and commander, Submarine Force, U.S. Pacific Fleet.
+After that, he was vice director for Strategy, Plans, and Policy on the Joint Staff (J-5) in Washington, D.C.

+In August 2019, Caudle became commander, Naval Submarine Forces; commander, Submarine Force Atlantic; and commander, Allied Submarine Command.
+In these posts he was responsible for providing strategic guidance for the submarine force, commanding all Atlantic-based submarine forces, and serving as the main advisor to NATO on submarine warfare.
+He was also in that role during the Navy's response to the COVID-19 pandemic.
+He relinquished command in September 2021.

 In July 2021, he was nominated and confirmed for promotion to four-star admiral to succeed Christopher W. Grady as commander of the United States Fleet Forces Command.
+He became the head of Fleet Forces Command, which provides Navy forces to unified combatant commanders, in December 2021.
+In that position he was also simultaneously the commander of Naval Forces, U.S. Northern Command, and Naval Forces, U.S. Strategic Command.

+In 2023 and 2025, he was among the candidates under consideration to become the chief of naval operations.
+In the first instance, Lisa Franchetti was chosen by President Joe Biden.
+In June 2025, he was nominated to serve as the chief of naval operations by President Donald Trump, replacing James Kilby, who has been the acting chief since Franchetti was removed by Trump in February.
+Caudle relinquished command of U.S. Fleet Forces Command on 6 August 2025; his deputy, Vice Admiral John Gumbleton, succeeded him as acting commander.

 Awards and decorations

 Personal life

-Caudle is married to Donna Caudle, with whom they have two daughters, two stepdaughters, one grandson, and one granddaughter.
+Caudle is married to Donna Caudle, with whom they have two daughters, two stepdaughters, three grandsons, and two granddaughters.
 Two of his sons-in-law are active duty military, one in the Navy and one in the Marine Corps.
 He lives in Norfolk, Virginia.